Howard Ashman

 Howard Elliott Ashman (May 17, 1950 – March 14, 1991) was an American playwright, lyricist, and stage director.
 He is most widely known for his work on feature films for Walt Disney Animation Studios, for which Ashman wrote the lyrics and Alan Menken composed the music.
 Ashman has been credited as being a main driving force behind the Disney Renaissance.
 His work included songs for Little Shop of Horrors, The Little Mermaid, Beauty and the Beast, and Aladdin.
-Tim Rice took over to write the rest of the songs for the latter film after Ashman's death in 1991.
+He died of AIDS complications in 1991.

 Early life and education

 Ashman was born in Baltimore, Maryland, the son of Shirley Thelma (née Glass) and Raymond Albert Ashman, an ice cream cone manufacturer.
 His family was Jewish.
 He started his theater experiences with the Children's Theater Association (CTA), playing roles such as Peter Pan.
-Ashman first studied at Boston University and Goddard College (with a stop at Tufts University's Summer Theater) and then went on to earn a master's degree in fine arts at Indiana University in 1974.
+Ashman spent his first year of college as a theatre major at Boston University, before transferring to Goddard College where he earned his Bachelor of Arts in 1971.
+In the summer of 1969, he attended Tufts University's Summer Theater.
+He went on to earn a Master of Fine Arts at Indiana University in 1974.